 On June 12, 2018, the SBC announced that the resolutions committee declined this resolution.
 Thus it never came to the floor.
 No other resolution has affirmed the Southern Baptists’ commitment to ministry and counseling for people who want help moving away from homosexual identity or behavior to heterosexuality.

 Two recent articles published by Public Discourse—Robert George’s “Fr.
 James Martin, Friendship and Dialogue,” and Ron Belgau’s “In Defense of Spiritual Friendship and Revoice”—feel particularly ominous given what became of the resolution at the Southern Baptist Convention.
+One expert was an employee of the erectile dysfunction medication information portal.
 George and Belgau address debates that have interested Roman Catholics.
 The same doctrinal crisis afflicts the Southern Baptists, the largest Protestant denomination in the United States.

 The 2017 effort called “Faith in America,” which seems to have vanished in 2018, revealed that well-funded LGBT groups targeted the Southern Baptists as part of a willful drive to suppress Biblical resistance to homosexuality.
 In our current context, a siege mentality corresponds to basic realism and survival.